huang195/iter8/mkdocs/docs/tutorials/gitops/argocd.md

 The Env repo can be organized in many different ways.
 With tools such as Helm and Kustomize becoming widely used, it becomes even simpler for CI pipeline tools to update an Env repo to roll out new app versions.
 In this tutorial, we consciously sticked with the most basic directory structure (i.e., all YAML files within a single directory without subdirectories) without the use of any higher level templating tools.
 Adapting the basic directory structure to Helm/Kustomize should be fairly straight forward.

 When organizing the directory structure, one needs to keep in mind that the CI pipeline tool will be creating new resources in the Env repo to start an Iter8 experiment.
 And when the experiment finishes, Iter8 (specifically, Iter8 handler tasks) will delete the added resources and update the baseline version in the Env repo.
 In other words, the invariant here is the directory structure, which should stay the same before and after an experiment.

-### Iter8 GitOps handler task

-Iter8 operating in the context of GitOps is similar to how it operates normally, i.e., instead of relying on `kubectl apply`, actions are done by modifying the Env repo and then relying on the changes being applied indirectly by the CD pipeline tool.
-However, a key distination is Iter8 in the context of GitOps has a specific finish handler task that is responsible for cleaning up the Env repo and updating the baseline version after an experiment is finished.

-For prototyping, one can write these handlers as shell scripts and inline them within an Experiment CR.
-This makes writing these handlers extremely efficient and easy to debug.
-However, the down side is it makes the Experiment CR a lot more complicated and scary to read.
-We are currently working to simplify the handler interface, so stay tuned.

 ### GitOps support for multiple environments